Exotic interactions mediated by a non-Hermitian photonic bath: Abstract

 \section{Abstract}

-We study the exotic interaction between emitters mediated by the photonic modes of a lossy photonic lattice described by a non-Hermitian Hamiltonian.
+Photon-mediated interactions between quantum emitters in engineered photonic baths is an emerging area of quantum optics.
+At the same time, non-Hermitian (NH) physics is currently thriving, spurred by the exciting possibility to access new physics in systems ruled by non-trivial NH Hamiltonians - in particular photonic lattices - which can challenge longstanding tenets such as the Bloch theory of bands.
+Here, we combine these two fields and study the exotic interaction between emitters mediated by the photonic modes of a lossy photonic lattice described by a NH Hamiltonian.
 We show in a paradigmatic case study that {\it structured losses} in the field can seed exotic emission properties.
 Photons can mediate dissipative, fully non-reciprocal, interactions between the emitters with range critically dependent on the loss rate.
 When this loss rate corresponds to a bare-lattice exceptional point, the effective couplings are exactly nearest-neighbour, implementing a dissipative, fully non-reciprocal, Hatano-Nelson model.
 Counter-intuitively, this occurs irrespective of the lattice boundary conditions.
 Thus photons can mediate an effective emitters’ Hamiltonian which is translationally-invariant despite the fact that the field is not.
 We interpret these effects in terms of metastable atom-photon dressed states, which can be exactly localized on only two lattice cells or extended across the entire lattice.
+These findings introduce a new paradigm of light-mediated interactions with unprecedented features such as non-reciprocity, non-trivial dependence on the field boundary conditions and range tunability via a loss rate.